KVM GPU

 Install GPU driver

-Select one of the two following options:
+Select 1 of the 2 following options:

 Note

-7. Select the Server image name you wish to use.
+4. Select the Server image name you wish to use.

 Caution

-• When creating a GPU Server, set the boot disk size to at least 100 GB.
+• When creating a GPU server, set the boot disk size to at least 100 GB.

 Note